jupediaz/jupediaz/README.md

 I'm Jose Diaz and I am the Head of IT at IMCW Europe.

-I have over 15 years of experience in software development and a passion for building scalable and clean code software.
-I have experience leading software development teams and have built numerous websites and applications from scratch.
+With over 15 years of experience in software development, I am highly skilled in building scalable and clean code software.

-Passionate about building scalable and clean code software.

-Experience leading software development teams and building applications from scratch to deploy them to production environments.
+Passionate about crafting efficient and effective solutions and have successfully led software development teams through the entire development process, from conceptualization to deployment in production environments.

-Courageous to face new challenges and without barriers at work, to evolve and improve professionally.
-Eager to learn and improve.
+Constantly seek to improve and grow professionally and am fearless in taking on new challenges.
+My strong desire to learn and evolve helps drive my success in the field.

+I have a track record of consistently delivering high-quality software solutions to my clients and am dedicated to achieving optimal results.

+Confident in contributing value to any project and am eager to apply my skills and expertise to new opportunities.

 - 👀 I’m interested in ... **Microservices**, **Agile Methodologies**, **Clean Code** and Software Principles as **SOLID**, **DDD**, **CQRS**, **Hexagonal Architecture** & **TDD**
 - 🌱 I’m currently learning ...
 PHP, Symfony, Laravel, Go, Python